Jakeroid/fit-images-to/README.md

 Main purpose is handling a batch of images.
 I am using it when I need downscale images without editor on my hand.

+If you need some assistant or similar software I could help.
+Contact me on [LinkedIn](https://www.linkedin.com/in/ivan-karabadzhak-42712113b/) or [Upwork](https://www.upwork.com/freelancers/ivank6).

 # Installing
 ```
 git clone https://github.com/Jakeroid/fit-images-to